howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 > Define conversion traits in terms of a canonical constructor.

+---info
-> _What's up with `FromStr`?_
+What's up with `FromStr`?

-> Newcomers to Rust are often confused by the existence of `FromStr`, which is identical to `TryFrom<&str>` for most practical purposes.
+Newcomers to Rust are often confused by the existence of `FromStr`, which is identical to `TryFrom<&str>` for most practical purposes.

->
-> Well, `FromStr` came first.
+Well, `FromStr` came first.
 It predates the addition of `TryFrom` to the standard library, and is something of a relic.
 In certain contexts it offers a little extra functionality, though.

->
-> Whether you choose to implement `FromStr` in addition to `From` or `TryFrom` depends on three things:
+Whether you choose to implement `FromStr` in addition to `From` or `TryFrom` depends on three things:

->
-> - Whether you're interfacing with older code that has parameters bounded by `FromStr`, in which case you have no choice but to implement it for your newtype.
+- Whether you're interfacing with older code that has parameters bounded by `FromStr`, in which case you have no choice but to implement it for your newtype.
-> - Whether you want to take advantage of imnplementations over `FromStr` types, like [`str::parse`](https://doc.rust-lang.org/stable/std/primitive.str.html#method.parse) and [`serde_with::DeserializeFromStr`](https://docs.rs/serde_with/latest/serde_with/derive.DeserializeFromStr.html).
+- Whether you want to take advantage of imnplementations over `FromStr` types, like [`str::parse`](https://doc.rust-lang.org/stable/std/primitive.str.html#method.parse) and [`serde_with::DeserializeFromStr`](https://docs.rs/serde_with/latest/serde_with/derive.DeserializeFromStr.html).
-> - Personal preference.
+- Personal preference.

->
-> In the latter case, _be consistent_.
+In the latter case, _be consistent_.
 Whatever your team decides, document it and use a linter to enforce your choice, because none of you can be trusted to remember.

->
-> I don't usually implement `FromStr`.
+I don't usually implement `FromStr`.
 It's one less thing to test.
+---

 ## From newtypes to primitives: `AsRef`, `Deref`, `Borrow` and more